The How’s And Why’s Of Sealcoat

 First, use the gas blower to clear all dirt, debris, and sand from the surface.

-If you have any parking lot lines, be sure to clear all flaking paint, otherwise the asphalt sealing will not adhere.
-A scrub brush can help with that.
+If you have any parking lot lines, be sure to clear all flaking paint, otherwise the asphalt sealing won't adhere to the surface.
+A scrub brush can help with flaking paint.

 Use the environmental degreaser cleaner before you apply sealer to clean any and all stains.
-Simply apply, scrub, let sit for 5 minutes (add water if needed to keep wet), and then rinse with water.
-Be sure to take a look at it when it’s dry so you’re positive the stain is gone.
+Simply apply the cleaner, scrub the surface, let it sit for five minutes, and then rinse with water.
+Be sure to take a look at the problem area when it’s dry so you’re positive the stain is gone.
 If it's not, repeat the process as needed.

 If you have a smaller asphalt surface, like a home driveway, you may be able to use a leaf blower or broom to clear dirt and debris.